kintoproj/kintohub/dashboard/README.md

 yarn start
 ```

-### Install via kubernetes yaml
+### Install via Kubernetes (yaml)

-You can also install the dashboard into kubernetes directly.
-But we strongly advise not to expose the dashboard to public as it could expose some admin actions that may harmful to your cluster.
+You can also install Kinto Dashboard into Kubernetes directly.
+But we strongly advise not to expose the Kinto Dashboard to public as it could expose some admin actions that may harmful to your cluster.

-[comment]: <> (TODO: add the )

 ## Development

-### Project structure
+### Project Structure

 ```text
 |